rust-lang/book/second-edition/src/ch01-02-hello-world.md

 }
 ```

-These lines define a *function* in Rust.
+These lines define a function in Rust.
 The `main` function is special: it is
 always the first code that runs in every executable Rust program.
 The first
 line declares a function named `main` that has no parameters and returns
 nothing.
-If there were parameters, they would go inside the parentheses, `(`
+If there were parameters, they would go inside the parentheses, `()`.
-and `)`.

-Also, note that the function body is wrapped in curly brackets, `{` and `}`.
+Also, note that the function body is wrapped in curly brackets, `{}`.
+Rust
-Rust requires these around all function bodies.
-It’s good style to place the
+requires these around all function bodies.
+It’s good style to place the opening
-opening curly bracket on the same line as the function declaration, adding one
+curly bracket on the same line as the function declaration, adding one space in
-space in between.
+between.

 At the time of this writing, an automatic formatter tool called `rustfmt` is
 under development.
 If you want to stick to a standard style across Rust
 projects, `rustfmt` will format your code in a particular style.
 The Rust team
-plans to eventually include it with the standard Rust distribution, like
+plans to eventually include this tool with the standard Rust distribution, like
 `rustc`.
 So depending on when you read this book, it might already be installed
 on your computer!
 Check the online documentation for more details.